carlosfrias/apigee-opdk-playbook-single-region/installations/mirror/README.md

     ansible-playbook upload-mirror.yml -e target_hosts=mirror

 # Install an Apigee Mirror
-You can install an Apigee Mirror that has been placed on a target host.
+You can install an Apigee Mirror that has been placed on a target host after it was downloaded with `upload-mirror.yml`.
 You will need to indicate the target host where the mirror will be installed.
 You indicate the target host by passing `target_host` during the invocation of this script.